bluerobotics/ping-viewer/Home.md

 ### Interpreting Profile Data

 As the sound wave travels through water, it may encounter several 'reflective' objects like fish, or air bubbles.
-These smaller objects will also produce a measured return as energy is reflected back to the device.
+These smaller objects will also produce a return signal as energy is reflected back to the device.
 The energy that returns from these smaller objects is usually much less than the energy reflected off of a larger solid object like the sea floor.

 contrive/obtain examples.
 Reflections, fish